 - Application fee

-- Firstly, you need to start with finding and choosing a study program that you desire to pursue.
+- Firstly, you need to start with finding and choosing a study program that you desire to pursue in Bachelors in Germany.
 It won’t be a straightforward task and you need to search for it at least 3-4 months.
 It will allow you months to research and decide about universities.
 Furthermore, you can apply for a university or several.

 - When your decision is final, you need to apply for those universities and contact them.